astromatt/book-dev/README.rst

 ---------

 At the workshop you'll receive an Developer Tools Ecosystem already set-up and configured!
-Then to run this you have to simply type:
+All you need is cloned git repository and ecosystem.box image in root folder (./ecosystem-workshop) Then to run this you have to simply type:

 .. code-block:: bash